slzatz/seeed_eink_board/README.md

 Display images on a 13.3" Spectra 6 color e-ink display using custom firmware for the Seeed Studio XIAO ePaper Display Board (EE02).

-This would not have happened without the esphome EE02 firmware display driver created by [esphome-bigink](https://github.com/acegallagher/esphome-bigink)

 ##  So what does this project do

-Replaces the Seeed factoryi-installed firmware on the EE02 board with custom firmware that:
+Replaces the Seeed factory-installed firmware on the EE02 board with custom firmware that:

 1. Connects to your WiFi network
-2. Fetches images from a simple server that you can run locally or on a remote server
+2. Wakes up from deep sleep to fetch an image from an image server that you can run locally or on a remote server
 3. Displays the image on a spectra 6 eink screen
-4. Goes to sleep to conserve battery (can vary sleep interval)
+4. Goes back to sleep to conserve battery (can vary sleep interval)
-5. Can skip wakeups during configurable quiet hours
+5. Skips wakeups during configurable quiet hours (like overnight when no one is seeing the display)
 6. Wakes up periodically to check for new images and only refreshes the image if it has changed

 ---